Biomanufacturing Harvest Optimization with Small Data: Analysis

-The result in Theorem~\ref{theo:info_mean} is intuitive considering the effect of protein and impurity levels on the harvest reward.
-If the expected growth rate of the protein becomes larger, more protein tends to be accumulated over time, leading to a higher reward.
-On the other hand, if the expected growth rate of the impurity increases, more impurity would be accumulated, leading to a lower reward. }

-\subsection{{Myopic Policy}}
+Note that the condition~\eqref{eq.optimalPolicyCondition} is more likely to be satisfied as the relative value of the failure penalty $r_f$ increases compared to $c_1$ and $c_2$.
+In practice, it is common that $r_f$ is much larger compared to $c_1$ and $c_2$, reflecting the fact that failures are undesired because of strict safety concerns, loss of reputation, and extra rework.
+In fact, the condition~\eqref{eq.optimalPolicyCondition} holds for the realistic instances we studied in our case study, where the optimal policy indeed follows a threshold-type policy with respect to the impurity level (see Figure~\ref{fig:emp_boundary}).
+However, we observe that the optimal policy does not follow a threshold-type structure with respect to the protein level in realistic instances (see Section~\ref{subsec:empirical1} for an additional discussion on optimal policies based on an industry case study).

+\subsection{Myopic Policy}

+In this section, we consider a one-step look-ahead policy as a practically appealing alternative policy.
+We refer to it as the myopic policy because it makes the harvesting decisions by only comparing the reward of harvesting at the current decision epoch with the expected reward of harvesting at the next decision epoch.
+We study the myopic policy because it can be implemented by only maintaining a posterior distribution of the unknown growth-rate distribution parameters.
+It can be relevant to many small-sized biomanufacturing companies that may not have the necessary infrastructure or expertise to compute the optimal policy.

-\subsubsection{{Myopic Policy under Perfect Information}.}
+\subsubsection{Myopic Policy under Perfect Information.}

-Here we suppose that the true parameters of the underlying stochastic model are known, referred to as the \textit{perfect-information} case.
+We first consider the case where the true parameters of the underlying stochastic model are known, referred to as the \textit{perfect-information} case.
 That is, the parameters $\mu^{(p)}_c$ and $\sigma^{(p)2}_c$ for the protein growth rate and the parameters $\mu^{(i)}_c$ and $\sigma^{(i)2}_c$ for the impurity growth rate are known by the decision maker.
 The analysis in this section assumes that the probability of a negative growth rate is negligible (i.e., the realizations of the growth rate random variables $\Phi_t$ and $\Psi_t$ are always non-negative), which is often the case in practice with a standard deviation of the normally distributed growth rates expected to be much smaller than their mean values.